This page isn’t quite finished, but may still be useful.

 Another deck of downloaded subdecks.
 I like to keep this separate from my Default deck, particularly because cards created by other people aren’t as important.

-Last of all, I have a deck of downloaded subdecks when new.
-This is restricted to ~10 new cards per day.
-It’s very difficult to do more than this consistently.
+Last of all, I have a master deck for decks I have not made myself.
+This has the feature of being restricted to ~10 new cards per day; it’s difficult to do more than this consistently.

 Be careful with Anki complexity, though.
 Your use of Anki will get more complicated over time.
 But it's really easy to get too caught up with trivial things in this way.
 I try to avoid almost all of this complexity until I absolutely can't—otherwise I'd've gotten lost and given up.
 The greater error is to become so overwhelmed you quit, not the slight loss of efficiency in studying a few more cards daily.